-Construct HFST to the full width of the existing pavement surface, or as the plans show or engineer directs.
-Extend the HFST application 2'-3' into the shoulders if application site is on a curve, Apply as a single layer 1/8 inch to 1/4 inch thick.
+Construct HFST to the full width of the existing pavement surface, or as the plans show.
+Extend the HFST application 2'-3' onto the shoulders if application site is on a curve where no rumble strip exists.
+If the rumble strip exists, apply HFST only on the main lane not on the shoulder.